Galarzaa90/NabBot/docs/commands/mod.md

 Ignored channels don't process commands.
 However, the bot may still announce deaths and level ups if needed.

-If the parameter is used with no parameters, it unignores the current channel.
+If the command is used with no parameters, it unignores the current channel.

 ----